fresnostate-library/displaycase/README.md

 ### Google Sheet Template

 This section aims to describe the columns and cells required for this tool to function.
+First, you should know that Google Sheet is a **free** online [spreadsheet](https://www.computerhope.com/jargon/s/spreadsheet.htm) tool.
+To understand where data is to be placed, you should be comfortable with the idea that in most spreadsheets the columns are named alphabetically and rows are numeric.
-To understand where this information goes, please use understand that columns are named alphabetically and rows are numeric, so the first data cell is **A1** -- Column A and Row 1.
+Consequently, the first data cell in any spreadsheet is referred to as **A1** and is located in Column A and Row 1; the next data cell in that row would be **B1** or Column B and Row 1.

+With that spreadsheet knowledge in mind, here is the required mapping of your data so that the tool works:

 - **A1** : This is the title displayed on the page.
 (While this is technically _optional_, every page deserves a title, right?)
 - **A2** : This is the descriptive text that is placed below the title. (_Optional_ and can take simple HTML tags.)